 On this trip, there were two memorable “somethings” that got fit in.
-The town was officially established in 1871, but settlement dates back as far 12 1818.
+The town was officially established in 1871, but settlement dates back as far as 1818.
 Carterville has a number of museums and historic sites, but the “history fix” I managed to fit in was a tour of the Harrison/Bruce Historical Village, a five-acre “village” with a museum and a number of historic buildings moved to the site, including the Purdy School (1860), Hunter cabin (1818), and a log cabin-general store and post office.
 Always wonderful to see how things were once done.
-While methods have changed, goals rarely have—have enough to eat, be as comfortable as possible under the circumstances, and get done what needs to be done.
+While methods have changed, goals rarely have: have enough to eat, be as comfortable as possible under the circumstances, and get done what needs to be done.

 Log cabin and old plow, Harrison/Bruce Historical Village in Carterville

 The other “something” was a barbecue joint that I’d been told about even before leaving Chicago: “You’ve got to get to 17th Street Grill.”
 It’s actually not in Carterville, but in the next town over, Marion, but they’re so close, most of the folks in the restaurant were from Carterville.
 With an owner who regularly brings home trophies from barbecue competitions and a wall full of impressive reviews (including “best ribs in the U.S.” from Bon Appétit and “best wings” by Food & Wine), it felt like a good place to be.
-In fact, it was good enough that I got their twice in the two nights I was in town.
+In fact, it was good enough that I got there twice in the two nights I was in town.
 That gave me a chance to try both their brisket, and their ribs.
 Both were outstanding—good smoke rings, great sauces, perfectly cooked.
 Appetizers were wonderful, too, particularly the highly regarded chicken wings, as well as the Southern fried pickles.

 17th Street Grill, Marion, IL